Bayelsa poll: PDP not disturbed by defection to APC -Gov. Dickson — Daily Times Nigeria

 “People should not allow themselves to be used or being bought or paid to decamp to a particular party that cannot win election in the state.

-“I have the confident that our party, PDP will win, come Nov.
+“I have the confidence that our party, the PDP will win, come Nov.
 16. Even if 20 to 30 or more people decamp to APC, it does not affect our party.
 We are not shaking.

 “Winning election is by building a workable system and structures; is by being committed.
 We are very confident to win because our candidate is the best.